lazardevwork/solidity-tutorial/README.md

-# 2. Asset Transfer
+# 3. Digital Ballot

 ## Requirements

-• Develop a dapp that performs a payment between two parties.
+• Develop a dapp to cast a vote (Yes / No) if authorized and within a defined time period.
-• The application should allow to initialize the amount owned by one party, and check for sufficient funds before the transfer.
+• The owner can define an open ballot (start and end date and time).
-• The amount to pay should be agreed between the two parties.
+• The owner can authorize parties to vote.
+• Votes can be submitted only once.

 ## Functionality

-• UI for setting up the initial amount owned by the paying party.
-• UI for defining the amount of payment by the payee (receiving party).
+• UI for defining the start and end date and time of a ballot.
-• Button to perform the payment.
+• UI for authorizing other members to vote.
+• UI for casting a vote only once.
-• Label to show any validation error.
+• Label to display any validation error o Vote out of allowed time period o Vote not authorized o Vote already submitted